Q+A: Frank Collective

 Jiffy: We’re also big supporters of Brooklyn Roasting Company.
 We have really friendly relationships with companies like Breakfast, Huge, Big Spaceship.
 We have staff with family that works in this building and with other businesses in DUMBO.
 It’s definitely friendly.
 I wouldn’t even say competitive, although we’re all competing on similar projects.
 It’s a very communal and supportive environment.

 You have Business Dogs!
-Tell me about them!
+Tell us about them!

 Jiffy: We do have business dogs!
 They are actually out on a sales tour right now.
 There’s two in L.A., Larry and Bruce.
 Then, in DUMBO, we have Lorenzo who, to be honest, we’re going to need to talk to about his performance.
 He’s been slacking off at home, but he’ll be in next week.
 We are creating a separate website for them, so that they can be profiled a little bit better.